MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

     - `[UserPrincipalName <String>]`: UserPrincipalName.
   - `[Version <Int32?>]`: Version of the device configuration.

-DEVICEENROLLMENTCONFIGURATIONS <IMicrosoftGraphDeviceEnrollmentConfiguration1[]>: The list of device enrollment configurations
+DEVICEENROLLMENTCONFIGURATIONS <IMicrosoftGraphDeviceEnrollmentConfiguration[]>: The list of device enrollment configurations
   - `[Id <String>]`: Read-only.
   - `[Assignments <IMicrosoftGraphEnrollmentConfigurationAssignment[]>]`: The list of group assignments for the device configuration profile
     - `[Id <String>]`: Read-only.